Emergency Powers Act 1939: Continued orders

 An exception which remains unrepealed is the Continuation of Compensation Schemes Act 1946.
-Compensation schemes originating with EPOs continued by this act were amended by statutory instruments (SIs) as late as 1979, and in 2011 the powers it grants were formally transferred from the Minister for Finance to the new Minister for Public Expenditure and Reform.
+Compensation schemes originating with EPOs continued by this act were amended by statutory instruments (SIs) as late as 1979, and in 2011 the powers it grants were transferred from the Minister for Finance to the new Minister for Public Expenditure and Reform.
 The LRC in 2016 advised repealing the act and all its EPOs and SIs as obsolete.